 - Launch, basic discipleship and mission training, also used for short- and long-term mission training

 - Logistical preparation (discipleship session and outreach planning) for K-Teams

 - K-Staff members must be fully available Sunday evening through Friday afternoon each week.
 Friday evening to Sunday afternoon are generally free, with a few exceptions.

 - Prepare for and lead daily discipleship sessions and other weekly activities, with coaching from K-Team director.

 - Actively engage and lead youth in outreach activities.
 In Lancaster, K-Teams will primarily serve local immigrant and refugee children through an English language learning based summer program with the School District of Lancaster and other community partners.
-In Lebanon, K-Teams will primarily serve local community children through a summer park program with other local churches.

 - Mentor participants and youth leaders as opportunities present themselves.

 - Summer staff will seek support and affirmation from family, friends, and church family.

 - Each summer staff member is asked to find at least five prayer partners who will commit to praying for them and their ministry this summer.